 The speed of operations is important to consider when choosing a motor.
 The AC drives are particularly effective when working with higher speeds, such as 2500 rpm or higher.
 The AC drive also provides more controlled acceleration, as well as allowing for adjustable operation speeds and adjustable torque.

 The AC drive is not without disadvantages, however.
-Two notable disadvantages are speed control and control complexity.
-An AC drive is not always able to operate at speeds less than one third of the base speed.
+The most significant being difficult speed control and control complexity.
+An AC drive is not able to operate at speeds less than one third of the base speed.
 Therefore, the speed necessary for a motor is an extremely important factor to consider when deciding between an AC drive and a DC drive.

 Some of the most notable advantages to using a DC drive is high starting torque, control over a wide range of speeds, quick starting, stopping, acceleration, and reversing, as well as accurate step-less speed with constant torque.

 Also according to Joliet Technologies, “DC regenerative drives are available for applications requiring continuous regeneration for overhauling loads.
 AC drives with this capability would be more complex and expensive.”

 When choosing a DC drive there are also some important potential pitfalls to consider.
 DC drives are often high maintenance, requiring care for various parts such as the mechanical interface, the commutator and the brushes.
 They are also particularly vulnerable to dust, as well as physically more cumbersome – thus, making the location of the motor a very important factor to consider.
 Location is also extremely important in regards to DC drives because some areas could prove quite dangerous.
 For example, DC drives cannot operate in explosive hazardous conditions because of the risk of sparking around the brush.